stolostron/multicluster-global-hub/doc/dev-preview.md

 This feature enables the customers to migrate the managed clusters from one hub to another.
 There is a new [API](https://github.com/stolostron/multicluster-global-hub/blob/main/operator/api/migration/v1alpha1/managedclustermigration_types.go) introduced for this purpose.

 Before migrating the managed clusters from one hub to another, you need to ensure that:
-1. Both clusters have the same ACM version installed.
+1. Both managed hub clusters have the same ACM version installed.
 2. The managed-serviceaccount addon is enabled on both clusters.

 Then you can create a managedclustermigration CR in the **global hub namespace** (default to `multicluster-global-hub`).
 Here is a sample: